 Skip to main content

-Deploy Swif silently on Windows machines
+Deploying Swif silently on Windows machines

-1) Install via command line like
+Option #1: Install via the command line

 msiexec /i "{{FILE_FULL_PATH}}.msi" /quiet

-2) Install via an existing MDM or software patching tool.
-Let's use Intune as an example.
+Option #2: Install via an existing MDM or software patching tool

 1. Make sure your managed devices show up on the Intune Dashboard on the Microsoft Intune admin center.